 In Shakespeare’s time, Venice was a city of commerce, a cosmopolitan city at the frontier of Christendom.
 Society in Venice was predominantly male, where the single female, Jessica, was locked up in her house and could only escape in disguise as a male.

 Belmont by contrast, home of Portia and her mysterious caskets, was a place of romance and celebration where the victorious Christians retired at the end of the play.
-Belmont was portrayed as an idealised “green world” that was removed from the ruthlessness of the real world.
+Belmont was portrayed as an idealized “green world” that was removed from the ruthlessness of the real world.
 Unlike Venice, it was controlled by women.

 3 The Merry Wives of Windsor – Windsor